wkennedy3125/GetAndCleanDataProject/README.md

 ****

 ****
- 1. MERGE THE TRAINING AND TEST SETS to create one data set.
+ Step 1.
+MERGE THE TRAINING AND TEST SETS to create one data set.
 ****
- Step 1. row bind (stack) the x (measurements) data sets
+      * Step 1. row bind (stack) the x (measurements) data sets
 ****

 ****